Medicare.gov

 Radiation therapy

 Medicare Part A (Hospital Insurance) covers radiation therapy for hospital inpatients.
-Medicare Part B (Medical Insurance) covers this therapy for outpatients or patients in freestanding clinics.
+Medicare Part B (Medical Insurance) covers radiation therapy for outpatients or patients in freestanding clinics.

 • Other insurance you may have